mtask/SmartIndexLLM/SmartIndexLLM/README.md

 ## Indexing

-There's multiple scripts for different indexing use cases.
+All indexing is done via `index.py` and configured with `python3 index.py -c <path to YAML conf>`.
 Indexing supports PDF or TXT files based on extension `.txt` and `.pdf`.

-All indexing is done via `index.py` and configured with `python3 index.py -c <path to YAML conf>`.
 Configuration for each indexing type is explained below in the *Configuration* section.

 ## Searching and prompting